bbauska/LFS170x/readme.md

 &nbsp;

 <h4>Blockchain - Let’s Cover the Basics</h4>
-In this section, we're gonna talk about what blockchain is:
+In this section, we're gonna talk about what blockchain is:<br>
    * a real simple introduction to the basic concepts and principles behind blockchain.

 When you hear about blockchain, you probably think of new, high-emerging tech.
 Well, really, all blockchain is, is a combination of technologies that have existed for a long time.
 They're simply combined in a new and creative way to give us an amazing new platform on which we can start to build solutions.
-Blockchains are often referred to as digital decentralized ledgers.
+Blockchains are often referred to as **digital decentralized ledgers**.<br>
 And when you think of that, all you can think of is something we're all familiar with: a simple notebook.
 When we talk about blocks and blockchain, all we're really talking about is a page of data.
 We fill up this page with any kind of data imaginable, and, while most of the time today, we're talking about recording financial transactions on this page, or this ledger, or this block, we can record any kind of data we want.